The Netherlands Travel Guide

 This travel guide for the Netherlands features the top places to visit, how to get there, safety, scams, logistics and more to help you plan your trip.

-Officially the Kingdom of the Netherlands, this country is full of rich Dutch history, top-notch museums, amazing canals, fascinating architecture, a vibrant nightlife, a culture of tolereance, and one of the world’s largest flower gardens.
+Officially the Kingdom of the Netherlands, this country is full of rich Dutch history, top-notch museums, amazing canals, fascinating architecture, a vibrant nightlife, a culture of tolerance, and one of the world’s largest flower gardens.
 There truly is something for everyone here.

-Note: All the information in this travel guide and posts on Netherlands have been updated as of November 2022.
+Note: All the information in this travel guide and posts on Netherlands have been updated as of February 2025.

 Top Attractions In The Netherlands